mit-pdos/perennial/README.md

 This project uses git submodules to include several dependencies.
 You can either use `git clone --recurse-submodules` or (after cloning) `git submodule update --init --recursive` to set that up.

+We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information; due to limitations in the Makefile, this wrapper is required to pass the right flags to Coq even if not using the timing information.
+You'll need Python3 and the `argparse` library (`pip3 install argparse`) to run the wrapper.

 To compile just run `make` with Coq on your `$PATH`.